Zhredder/PasswordStrengthChecker/README.md

 ### Getting Started

 For installation, simply clone or download the repository.
-There is also the option to run this web app online through my website (currently in development).
+There is also the option to run this web app online through my website (can be found on my profile).
 After downloading, simply double-click ‘index.html’ and you’re good to go!

 ### Usage